Healthdirect Free Australian health advice you can count on.

 Some topical treatments for mild acne are available over-the-counter at a pharmacy.
 These include products to help 'clear' blocked pores, including benzoyl peroxide, azelaic acid and salicylic acid.

-If these preparations are ineffective, you will need to see your doctor.
-Other medicines your doctor recommends to treat your acne will require a prescription.
+If these preparations do not work, you will need to see your doctor.
+You will need a prescription to buy other medicines your doctor recommends for your acne.

 Oral retinoid medicines are usually only prescribed by a dermatologist (a doctor who specialises in the diagnosis and treatment of skin disorders).